-Lynn White (Chair), Craig Hanson, Adelaida Bennett, Elizabeth Bradham, Margi Brenizer, Lee Higdon, Therese Smythe
+Therese Smythe (Chair), Craig Hanson, Adelaida Bennett, Elizabeth Bradham, Margi Brenizer, Lee Higdon, Artie Richards

 The Committee focuses on the quality of City services provided in the neighborhood, street and sidewalk conditions, traffic impacts and parking.
 It monitors events and developments that impact City services, streets, traffic and parking and recommends modifications to the City to improve conditions for residents.

 This committee’s mission is to convey information to CNA members about issues and developments affecting our neighborhood, including information concerning actions proposed by the City.
 Information is conveyed through CNA’s website, Facebook page and emails to members.
 The committee also assists with preparing messages for external constituents such as the press.
 Working with the Membership Committee, the Communications Committee helps to enhance the understanding of CNA’s role in the neighborhood and the benefits of joining CNA.